psycho-baller/open-seat-notifier/README.md

 - [X] change database host
 - [X] make sure the credentials are valid, if not, they recieve an email abt it
 - [X] run the script that checks for new studies on the server instead of in my local machine
+- [X] Run the script that checks for open seats all the time on a server (thanks to scrapy)
 - [ ] enroll with a click of a button, at least for the online studies
 - [ ] be able to have preferences (personalized reminders or general reminders)
   - [ ] easily be able to change your preferences